Wiredcraft/test-fullstack/lightning-talk-polling-app/README.md

 - **Features**

     - All the requirement written in Wiredcraft's README User Story section
-    - registration/authentication (a Chinese phone number is needed to confirm registration)
+    - registration/authentication (a phone number is required to confirm registration)
     - User profile page
     - A simple custom made form validation, on the frontend.
 No third party library was used
     - Screen size responsive.
 Mobile, tablet, and large screen